nazmul-kaonine/Data-Science-Projects/README.md

 # Nazmul Kaonine
-##PostGrad UTS
-#All Project Codes are tested.
-##Dataset links are either inside the code or provided separately in few instances.
+##PostGrad UTS.
+All Project Codes are tested.
+Dataset links are either inside the code or provided separately in few instances.